Ever thought about creating an app that magically saves you money? I have.

 Question: What is your thought on savings apps like TrueBill?

-This article originally appeared on Your Money Geek and was written by me, Josh :).
+This article originally appeared on Wealth of Geeks and was written by me, Josh :).
 This has been republished with permission.